dart-lang/site-www/src/tools/pub/cmd/index.md

 The specified level determines the amount of information that is displayed:

 * `all`
-: Show all output, including internal tracing messages.
+: Shows all output, including internal tracing messages.

 * `io`
-: Show I/O operations.
+: Shows I/O operations.

 * `normal`
-: Show errors, warnings, and user messages.
+: Shows errors, warnings, and user messages.

 * `solver`
-: Show steps during version resolution.
+: Shows steps during version resolution.

 ### `-verbose` or `-v`